Skip to content

 • Minimum distance from other RF components

-Even with a certified module, the integrator passes an End-Product Certification that validates:
+Even with a certified module, the integrator passes a device-level certification (IoT Network Certified for IoT devices) that validates:

 • OTA tests in final configuration (TRP, TIS)